cmunozdev/Webscout/docs/search.md

 ## Overview

 Webscout provides comprehensive access to multiple search engines through a unified, easy-to-use API.
 The search module supports various search engines including DuckDuckGo, Yep, and individual engines like Bing, Brave, Yahoo, Yandex, Wikipedia, and more.
+For CLI usage, see [docs/cli.md](cli.md); the commands there call the same classes documented below.

 ## Quick Start